likicv/usysml-test-cases/README.md

 below
 - Rules/constraints -- any rules or constraints that we can derive from the test case considerations
-- Comments -- additional comments, if any
+- Comments -- any additional comments
 - Discussion -- discussion of the test case, possibly including some negative examples to highlight the points made, expected output, rules or constraints